saramsika/cmms/README.md

  Step 3: Transformation into a work order
  Step 4: Distribution and transfer to the executing departments.
  Step 5: Report of the intervention:
--Writing of the report.

 - Duration of intervention.
 -Spare parts used.
--Date and start of work and end of work.
+-Date and start and end of intervention.
 -Number of technicians intervening.

 2-Preventive maintenance:
-A preventive maintenance schedule must be drawn up on an annual, biannual, quarterly or monthly frequency by the maintenance department, recording the equipment market hours.
+A preventive maintenance schedule must be drawn up on an annual, biannual, quarterly or monthly frequency by the maintenance department, recording the equipment business hours.
 This sub-module should mainly allow:
 - Historical consultation of interventions.
 - Definition of parameters and thresholds of reliability and maintainability of interventions.